modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 **Figure 5.5.** Wien's displacement law that shows how the color of the radiation changes with the temperature of the emitting source for different wavelengths (λ).

 Wien also proposed a function to describe the spectral energy density (u), or energy per unit of volume per unit of frequency of radiation within the blackbody cavity: $u(f,T) = α[(f)^3exp(-βf/T)]$, where f is the frequency, T is the temperature, and α and β are constants.
-This result is called Wien's power law.
-Wien´s Physics Nobel Lecture *On the Laws of Thermal Radiation* is considered in section 5.3 and in Appendix 5.1.
-A concise description of Wien contributions is given by official Nobel document called FACTS.
+This result is called Wien's power law and is considered in Wien´s Physics Nobel Lecture (section 5.3 and Appendix 5.1).

 !!! tip "1911 Physics Nobel Prize awarded to Wien."

 	WORK: “When a completely dark body is heated, it emits visible light and other electromagnetic radiation.
 The spectrum of the radiation is entirely dependent on the temperature of the body and not its composition.
 In 1893 Wilhelm Wien (1864-1928) formulated his displacement law, which indicates at which wavelength the radiation is most intense at a certain temperature.
 He subsequently also formulated a law indicating how the radiation spectrum varies as temperature changes.
 However, this does not apply to long wavelengths, and in 1900 Max Planck formulated a law that conforms better.”

 	MLA style: Wilhelm Wien – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Tue.
 16 Jan 2024. https://www.nobelprize.org/prizes/physics/1911/wien/facts/

+	NOBEL LECTURE: *On the Laws of Thermal Radiation*.

 	MLA style: Wilhelm Wien – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 24 Sep 2023. https://www.nobelprize.org/prizes/physics/1911/wien/lecture/